carboncopies/BrainGenix-NES/README.md

 BrainGenix-NES compiles and runs on modern Linux distributions.

 ## More information
-Currently the best source of information about NES can be found within our technical specifications document below: https://docs.google.com/document/d/1tVIB7KQcSRKNU_df8oPVR3wyBHagjv2xvqaMy-oDg18/edit#
+Currently the best source of information about NES can be found within our technical specifications document: https://docs.google.com/document/d/1tVIB7KQcSRKNU_df8oPVR3wyBHagjv2xvqaMy-oDg18/edit#

 You can also view our Trello Boards here: https://trello.com/braingenixdepartment